leonjza/frida-boot/course/3-chapter-3/channels.md

 ### recv()

 Similar to how we can send data from the agent to the injector, the inverse is possible.
 Using the `recv()` function, your agent can expect input from the Python based program.
 We can send data from our Python tool to the agent by using the `.post()` function, passing in a JSON formatted payload.
-One thing to keep in mind when using `recv()` is that it is not a blocking operation by default; ie. your script will not wait for the Python program to `post()` a message before continuing.
+One thing to keep in mind when using `recv()` is that it is not a blocking operation by default; i.e. your script will not wait for the Python program to `post()` a message before continuing.
 You can change this if you want by assigning the response to `recv()` to a variable and calling `.wait()` on it.

-Just like how we need a handler in the Python world to receive messages, the same is nessesary in the JavaScript agent.
+Just like how we need a handler in the Python world to receive messages, the same is necessary in the JavaScript agent.

 Let's update our tool and see what this looks like.